 Alice C. Linsley

 In what sense are Adam and Eve real?
-In biblical parlance they represent the first humans created by God.
-As such, we must relate them to the oldest known human populations over 3 million years ago.
-In this sense they are best described as meta-historical.
+In biblical parlance they have come to represent the first humans created by God.
+As such, we must relate them to the oldest known human populations over 4 million years ago.
+In this view, they are best described as meta-historical.
+However, it is doubtful that Adam and Eve lived 4 million years ago.
+That is not how they are presented in Genesis, although they are interpreted as the first of the human race in other places in the Bible.

-The first verifiably hsitorical persons in Genesis at the rulers Cain and Seth.
+The first historical persons in Genesis are the rulers Cain and Seth.
 They married the daughters of an Proto-Saharan ruler named Nok or Enoch/Enosh.
 This has been confirmed through analysis of the Genesis 4 and 5 King Lists.

-Adam is from ha-dam, meaning “the blood.”
+Adam is derived ha-dam, meaning “the blood.”
 In the original Nilotic and Proto-Saharan context of Abraham’s ancestors “the Blood” simply meant Human.
 This is why Adam sometimes mean the human/man.

 To Abraham's Proto-Saharan and Nilotic ancestors the idea of a meta-historical archetype was not foreign.
 They did not require that something be historical to be true or real.
 They were metaphysical thinkers, something that we are not after generations of Pragmatism in American education.

-In this essay we look at five approaches to understanding Adam and Eve.
+In this essay we look at five approaches to understanding the Biblical narratives of Adam and Eve.

 1. Literal Interpretation